-SUNY College at Old Westbury is a small public college located on a wooded 604-acrea campus on the north shore of Long Island.
+SUNY Old Westbury is a small public college located on a wooded 604-acrea campus on the north shore of Long Island.
 Old Westbury offers the best of both worlds

 A quiet atmosphere dedicated to learning: Old Westbury offers a sequestered setting with all the advantages of suburban shopping and a wide variety of recreational activities within a 10-minute drive.
 Students enjoy the ability to easily access the trains and buses to get to where they want to visit.
 When it is time to concentrate on classes, the quiet campus atmosphere provides the ideal environment for studying.